Zika virus: Mosquito

 Zika is primarily spread by the female Aedes aegypti mosquito, which is active mostly in the daytime.
 The mosquitos must feed on blood to lay eggs.
 The virus has also been isolated from a number of arboreal mosquito species in the genus Aedes, such as A. africanus, A. apicoargenteus, A. furcifer, A. hensilli, A. luteocephalus, and A. vittatus, with an extrinsic incubation period in mosquitoes around 10 days.

-The true extent of the vectors is still unknown.
 Zika has been detected in many more species of Aedes, along with Anopheles coustani, Mansonia uniformis, and Culex perfuscus, although this alone does not incriminate them as vectors.
 To detect the presence of the virus usually requires genetic material to be analysed in a lab using the technique RT-PCR.
 A much cheaper and faster method involves shining a light at the head and thorax of the mosquito, and detecting chemical compounds characteristic of the virus using near-infrared spectroscopy.

 Transmission by A. albopictus, the tiger mosquito, was reported from a 2007 urban outbreak in Gabon, where it had newly invaded the country and become the primary vector for the concomitant chikungunya and dengue virus outbreaks.
 New outbreaks can occur if a person carrying the virus travels to another region where A. albopictus is common.

 The potential societal risk of Zika can be delimited by the distribution of the mosquito species that transmit it.
 The global distribution of the most cited carrier of Zika, A. aegypti, is expanding due to global trade and travel.
 A. aegypti distribution is now the most extensive ever recorded – on parts of all continents except Antarctica, including North America and even the European periphery (Madeira, the Netherlands, and the northeastern Black Sea coast).
 A mosquito population capable of carrying Zika has been found in a Capitol Hill neighborhood of Washington, DC, and genetic evidence suggests they survived at least four consecutive winters in the region.
 The study authors conclude that mosquitos are adapting for persistence in a northern climate.
 Zika virus appears to be contagious via mosquitoes for around a week after infection.
 The virus is thought to be infectious for a longer period of time after infection (at least 2 weeks) when transmitted via semen.

 Research into its ecological niche suggests that Zika may be influenced to a greater degree by changes in precipitation and temperature than dengue, making it more likely to be confined to tropical areas.
 However, rising global temperatures would allow for the disease vector to expand its range further north, allowing Zika to follow.